kiat/codeAssist/docs/admin_dashboard.md

 - Displays institutional data, including number of courses, students, and instructors.

 ### 3. `admin/courses` (In Progress)
-- Lists all courses, grouped by term.
+- Searchable list of all students (by CourseID, name, year, semester, or instructor name).
 - Admins can edit course details, similar to instructor access.

 ### 4. `admin/students` (In Progress)